 - Sink-based domain networks— Only upstream terminals are listed in the terminals drop-down menu for features with a directional terminal configuration.

 The following requirements must be met to set a subnetwork controller:

-- The selected feature has an available terminal with the correct terminal configuration assigned: directional for partitioned tiers, and either directional or bidirectional for hierarchical tiers.
+- The selected feature or object has an available terminal with the correct terminal configuration assigned: directional for partitioned tiers, and either directional or bidirectional for hierarchical tiers.

 - The Subnetwork Name parameter must be unique within the utility network.

 - The Subnetwork Controller Name parameter must be unique within the tier.

 - If a subnetwork controller is set for a subnetwork with other subnetwork controllers present, the Subnetwork Name specified for the new subnetwork controller must match the name of the subnetwork on the existing controller or controllers.